 Next, we arrive at the ‘pearls of the highlands’, the water-filled Ljótipollur, an explosion crater lake.
 It name translates as Ugly puddle but it’s anything but.
 The red crater walls create a stunning sight that you’ll be all too excited about photographing.

 From there we head to the highlight of the tour, the wonderful area of Landmannalaugar, a place within the Fjallabak nature reserve.
-The landscape here is quite surreal and a favourite for hikers.
-Here you have an opportunity to bathe in the natural hot spring or take a short stroll around the area.
+The landscape here is quite surreal and a favorite for hikers.
+Among the most popular routes for hikers are the Laugavegur trail which ends in the gorgeous Þórsmörk, and Hellismannaleið (The cave man route).
+Here you have an opportunity to bathe in the natural hot springs of the Landmannalaugar oasis or take a short stroll around the area.
 Be sure to bring your swimsuit and a towel if you’re interested in a geothermal bath.

 • English speaking driverguide